 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is a treaty that protects species from becoming endangered or extinct because of international trade.
 A State or country that has agreed to implement the Convention is called a Party to CITES.
 Currently there are 181 Parties including the United States.

 Every two to three years, a meeting of the Conference of the Parties is held to review, discuss, and negotiate changes in the implementation of CITES, including changes in protections for certain species.
-The 17th Meeting of the Conference of the Parties (CoP17) to CITES will be held in South Africa in 2016 at a venue city and date to be determined.
+The 17th Meeting of the Conference of the Parties (CoP17) to CITES will be held in Johannesburg, South Africa from September 24 – October 5, 2016.